 - Logs, timber or branches

-To make a simple leaf cutter bee hotel, all you need is timber and a drill.
+To make a simple leaf cutter bee hive, all you need is timber and a drill.
 Buy a 10cm piece of timber and drill a mix of different sized holes.
 6-10mm is ideal.
 Make the holes at least 80mm deep, and try not to drill right through the wood.

 Logs, leftover timber from DIY projects, or even old decking boards, stacks so the slats create neat gaps all work for this.
-As long as the bee hotel is sealed at the sides and the back, and placed in a warm sunny spot, bees will find it.
+As long as the bee hive is sealed at the sides and the back, and placed in a warm sunny spot, bees will find it.

-Where to place your reed bee hotel?
+Where to place your reed bee hive?

-Solitary bees prefer to nest above ground level, so ideally, mount your bee hotel to the wall of your house, or prop it between branches of a tree where it will be safer from ants and pests.
+Solitary bees prefer to nest above ground level, so ideally, mount your bee hive to the wall of your house, or prop it between branches of a tree where it will be safer from ants and pests.

 Bees prefer to lay their young in warm chambers, so finding a warm sunny spot will give you the best chance of success.